open adoption meaning

 Open Adoption Means Hope

 Growing up in a closed adoption, struggling with my identity, I had a lot of hope to one day know where I came from.
 Who I looked like?
 What made me have creative passions like decorating, art, and music.
 Why did I have red hair when I was little, but now it is brown?
 I had hope for answers to many of my self-identifying questions.
 The beauty about my open adoption for my children is that I get to share life with them.
 They do not have to wonder about their biological family or who they share traits with.
 They get to ask me face-to-face anything they are curious about.
 But not only do they have that foundation of identity in knowing me, but they also are less likely to face as much trauma from their adoption, if any.
 We talk a lot about the positives of adoption, especially when we get into open adoption meaning, but the reality is that adoption is usually founded upon loss.
-While it can be beautiful in aspects, it can also be broken and hard in others.
+While it can be beautiful in aspects, it can also be hard in others.
 And there is often great trauma from loss.
 So part of the hope I have found in open adoption meaning is that I get to know my children.
 I get to see past my grief and watch them grow and make memories with them.
 It isn’t the same as getting to be there for all the firsts and getting to parent them, but even still it brings me joy and lets me hold on to the hope that I will always be in their lives in some fashion.

 Open Adoption Means Healing